zoicware/ZOICWARE/features.md

           - WSearch
           - NVDisplay.ContainerLocalSystem
           - WlanSvc
-- **Show all Taskbar Tray Icons** - windows 11 makes it difficult to show all taskbar tray icons with this tweak all current apps will be shown and and new apps will be enabled upon restarting after installing the app
+- **Show all Taskbar Tray Icons** - windows 11 makes it difficult to show all taskbar tray icons with this tweak all current apps will be shown and new apps will be enabled upon restarting after installing the app
      - **Note:** this tweak uses a scheduled task to update the registry key responsible for showing the app in the taskbar